maurya-bitlegacy/throttle/README.md

 ## Overview

 Throttle is a sophisticated task execution framework that automatically adapts to system resource availability.
 It monitors CPU and memory usage and intelligently pauses/resumes task execution to prevent system overload, making it ideal for resource-intensive batch processing applications.

+**Designed for chunkable workloads** - Tasks must be splittable into chunks (logical units of work) that act as checkpoints.
+This is fundamental because Java provides no way to natively pause and resume a running thread mid-execution.

 **Offload Heavy Background Tasks**: Submit any application's heavy background tasks (data processing, file operations, batch jobs, report generation) to Throttle, allowing your application to focus on running actual business logic while Throttle manages resource-intensive operations intelligently.